Nurse (Level 6)

 Full requirements and details are found on the university course webpage.

-Listed as an Approved Provider on HEE and NHS Procurement
+Listed as an Approved Provider under an NHS Procurement

 Application Timescale

-It takes on average 4 – 5 months to complete all application stages for this programme.
+• It takes on average 3-4 months to complete all application stages for this programme.

-If recruiting to this position, additional time will be required for recruitment and advertising stages.
+• If recruiting to this position, additional time will be required for recruitment and advertising stages

-Training provider deadlines include:
+Education Provider deadlines include:

-• For September 2024 intake:
+• September 2025:

 Additional Training Hub Support

-• Have access to all resources provided by the L&SCPC Training Hub such as Digital training, Health and Wellbeing support and events.
+• All resources provided by the Training Hub such as Digital training, Health and Wellbeing support and events.

-• Audit and Assessor Support: Local GPEFs
+• Audit (ULE) and Assessor Support via Local GPEFs.

 Pathway

 On successful completion of this apprenticeship, examples of further apprenticeship options include; Enhanced Clinical Practitioner, Community Specialist Practitioner, Advanced Clinical Practitioner, Coaching Professional, Chartered Manager, Senior Leader.
+On successful completion of this apprenticeship, examples of further apprenticeship options include; Nursing Top-Up.
+The Institute for Apprenticeships and Technical Education (IfATE) has an interactive occupational maps tool which shows the variety of progression pathways using apprenticeships.

 Career progression does not have to be linear.
-Entry criteria may differ per provider and varied routes may be available depending on the individuals prior learning and experience.
+Entry criteria may differ per provider and even more varied routes may be available depending on the individuals prior learning and experience.

 Information Last Updated